opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

   configuration, so hot air exhaust is out the back of the switch near the power inlets, away from the 32 QSFP network ports on the front of the switch.

-- The full-depth 1U and 2U Supermicro servers also have front-to-back airflow but have most of their ports on the rear of the device.
+- The full-depth servers (such as the 1U and 2U Supermicro servers used in Pronto) also have front-to-back airflow but have most of their ports on the rear of the device.

 - Airflow through the rack should be in one direction to avoid heat being pulled from one device into another.
 This means that to connect the QSFP